 Apply just a touch of blush on a larger brush and dab it sparingly slightly under the cheek ridge.
 Start dabbing just in front of the ear and work gently down towards the ‘apple’ of your cheek.
 After you’ve deposited that bit of powder, begin softly blending the ‘dabs’ across your cheek bones until you’ve got a nice even and delicate rosiness that just makes you look ‘healthy’ instead of made-up.

 It’s a lot harder doing makeup now because without my glasses, I can’t see what’s going on – literally!
 So keep your glasses handy to check periodically that the lovely soft transition that you see (sans spectacles!) is actually as smooth as you think it is.
 If you wear glasses, I guarantee that you’ll be making adjustments!

-So there you have it my dear, words of wisdom from someone who had to learn it the hard way, ‘Check with Google before you walk out the door’!
+So there you have it my dears, words of wisdom from someone who had to learn it the hard way, ‘Check with Google before you walk out the door’!
 So many things yet to learn in life eh, so many situations to avoid!
 And now that I’ve shared with you, one of my embarrassing moments, I’d love to hear if you’ve had any of those relating to your ‘face’.
 Or maybe you have a really great tip that I haven’t thought of and you’d like to share that!

 And as always, I remind you that while I’ve spent the last 20 years focusing on and learning to ‘grow’ my own health, I’m not a medical doctor.
 What I’m sharing here is based on my own experiences and the things that I’ve learned from the real experts who see the actual patients in their practises and research and write the medical reports.
 My goal is to motivate and help you find your best way to live a healthier and more peaceful life.
 I and Ageless at Sixty cannot be held liable for any resulting injury or adverse change in health status.